oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

 Microprofile (and thus Helidon) are designed to be lighter weight than things like Java EE or Spring Boot, but also more standards based than Spring, so it has more stability from an API change perspective.

-Microprofile are build on other pre-existing standards, for example the `@GET` annotation is used by microprofile (Helidon uses it to indicate a method respond to a http GET request), but the annotation itself is actually a Java web services annotation that microprofile uses.
+Microprofile is built on other pre-existing standards, for example the `@GET` annotation is used by microprofile (Helidon uses it to indicate a method respond to a http GET request), but the annotation itself is actually a Java web services annotation that microprofile uses.

 This lab aims to introduce you to the major capabilities provided by the Helidon implementation of Microprofile.
 It does this in a number of stages, starting with core capabilities such as REST enabling a class and moving on to features such as building clients to talk to other REST services and how to use Helidon to quickly create service elements that support Cloud Native tools such as Kubernetes.